theyearsproject/the-drought/README.md

 TODO:
 -----

- - build a script that renders a multicolored drought map based on shapefile/geojson input
  - update fabfile (or Makefile) to download latest data from USDM and convert to a useable format
  - write script (fab, make, etc) to download, convert data, render all maps
+ - build a slider that flips through map images, creating an animation